Access to Justice

 European Civil Justice project

 This project aims to improve access to civil justice in the EU for victims of human rights abuses related to activities of European multinational companies in developing countries.
 The focus is on: disseminating information on access to civil justice; building EU and national expertise for the implementation of the UN Guiding Principles on Business and Human Rights (UNGPs); and enhancing the European area of civil justice.
 The project commenced in Spring 2014 and runs throughout the year.
-CORE’s project partners are Association Sherpa, the European Center for Constitutional and Human Rights, the European Coalition for Corporate Justice and Frank Bold.
+CORE’s project partners include:

 Access to Justice